 And that was my answer.
 It’s like a photocopy of a photocopy of a photocopy.

 This is one of my favourite stories and I know I influence and inspire when I hit the press, it is certainly one of my biggest personal assets.

-If you would like to know how a business owner can make their business famous – come and join my FREE FB Group where I can teach you just this and more.
+If you would like to know how a business owner can make their business famous – come and join my PR Club where I can teach you just this and more.